SCHEDULE

 Image of a Radon measuring device on a table.

-2. Device placement: EPA-recognized short-term or long-term detectors placed in the lowest livable level under recommended closed-house conditions.
+EPA-recognized short-term or long-term detectors are placed in the lowest livable level under proper closed-house conditions.

-3. Monitoring period: Devices measure radon for the required duration (short-term: ~2–7 days; long-term: 3+ months when needed).
+Devices measure radon for the required duration (short-term: 2-7 days; long-term: 3+ months if needed).

-4. Certified results: Data is retrieved and analyzed (lab or calibrated digital), with a clear report comparing your readings to guidelines.
+Data is retrieved and analyzed, with a clear report comparing your readings to established safety guidelines.

-5. Recommendations: If levels are elevated, we outline mitigation options—from improved ventilation to sub-slab depressurization—tailored to your home.
+If levels are elevated, we outline mitigation options such as improved ventilation or sub-slab depressurization and can coordinate follow-up testing.